-Finding hidden audiences will save your brand in recession
+Finding hidden audiences will save brands from going under during recession

 Brands have a tendency to make assumptions about who their actual target audience is.
 Conventional wisdom and personal experience can contribute to these misapprehensions and cause them to focus on the most ‘obvious’ market segment.
 This means they are missing the less obvious but important secondary opportunities – those lesser known consumers who are also buying the product.
 Falling into this trap, particularly in the midst of challenging economic conditions where budgets are stretched to the limits and under scrutiny, can be the difference between brands thriving and barely surviving.
 Discovering these different target audiences requires not just regular market data but touchpoint rich, behavioural data.